mattermost/mattermost-plugin-ai/README.md

 ### Gitpod Demo

-See out demo setup [OpenOps](https://github.com/mattermost/openops#install-openops-mattermost--mattermost-plugin-ai) for an easy to start demo.
+See our demo setup [OpenOps](https://github.com/mattermost/openops#install-openops-mattermost--mattermost-plugin-ai) for an easy to start demo.

 ## Usage